Privacy Notice Under 16 years of age

 The Law says:

 The Data Protection Officer at the Surgery is Barry Moult.
-You can contact them at the Elms Medical Practice at email@example.com or on 01582 767444 if:
+You can contact him at the Elms Medical Practice at email@example.com or on 01582 767444 if:

 - You have any questions about how your information is being held;